Welcome new students!

 - Log into HealthConnect with your Andrew ID and password.

-- Update their HealthConnect profile (to enable text messaging from UHS, add preferred name, update pronouns and gender identity, and confirm local address)
+- Update their HealthConnect profile and enable text messaging from UHS

 - Complete the health history form in HealthConnect

 - Read and acknowledge the UHS treatment agreement in HealthConnect